 a.
 Fund Returns

-Fund performance plays a significant role in the selection of relevant funds.
+Fund's performance plays a significant role in the selection.
 You may seek funds that have delivered consistent returns over different time horizons.
-Choose the funds that have outperformed their benchmark and peer funds consistently.
+Choose those funds that have outperformed their benchmark and peer funds consistently.
 However, you must analyse the fund performance, which matches your investment horizon to get relevant results.
 One thing to note is that the past performance is never indicative of how the fund is going to perform.
 The past performance can be looked at to just ensure that the fund has a good history.

 b.
 Fund History

 Track record of the fund house is an essential criterion while selecting a fund.
 Fund houses that have a strong history of consistent performance in the investment domain may be trusted to stay resilient during slumps and market rally.
 A fund house which has a consistent track record for at least 5 to 10 years is the one you can choose.